10 weeks into Israel's aid blockade in Gaza, desperate families grind lentils for flour

 AL-MASRI: (Speaking Arabic).

 BABA: Al-Masri calls over her son.
 The hot bread is ready.
-If it cools down, it turns too chilly and impossible to eat.
-But, she says, it's bitter than starving.
+If it cools down, it turns too chewy and impossible to eat.
+But, she says, it's better than starving.
 Anas Baba, NPR News, Jabalia.

 (SOUNDBITE OF MUSIC) Transcript provided by NPR, Copyright NPR.